Remote Blood Oxygen Estimation From Videos Using Neural Networks: Experimental Results

 \subsection{Dataset and Capturing Conditions}

 Our proposed models were evaluated on a self-collected dataset.
-The dataset consisted of hand video recordings and \spo2{} data from 14 participants, of which there were six males and eight females between the ages of 21 and 30.
-Participants were asked to categorize their skin tone based on the Fitzpatrick skin types \cite{skin-types} shown in Fig.~\ref{fig:skin types}.
-The distribution of the participants’ skin types is as follows: Two participants of type II, eight participants of type III, one participant of type IV, and three participants of type V. This research was using protocol \#1376735 approved by the University of Maryland Institutional Review Board (IRB).
+The dataset consisted of hand video recordings and \spo2{} data from fourteen participants, of which there were six males and eight females between the ages of 21 and 30.
+Participants were asked to categorize their skin tone based on the Fitzpatrick skin types \cite{skin-types} {shown in Fig.~\ref{fig:skin types}}.
+The distribution of the participants’ skin types is as follows: Two participants of type II, eight participants of type III, one participant of type IV, and three participants of type V. This research was using protocol {\#1376735} approved by the University of Maryland Institutional Review Board (IRB).

-Our dataset consists of four recordings per participant for a total of 56 recordings.
-Each participant was asked to place his/her hands still on a table to avoid hand motion.
-Their palm of the right hand and the back of the left hand are facing the camera, as illustrated in Fig.~\ref{fig:setup}.
+During data collection, each participant was asked to place his/her hands still on a table to avoid hand motion.
+Their palm of the right hand and the back of the left hand were facing the camera, as illustrated in Fig.~\ref{fig:setup}.
 We refer to these two hand-video capturing positions as \emph{palm up~(PU)} and \emph{palm down~(PD)}, respectively.
 Each participant was asked to follow the breathing protocol outlined in Fig.~\subref*{fig:breathing}.
-The participant breathes normally for 30--40 seconds, exhales all the way, and then holds his/her breath for 30--40 seconds.
-This process is repeated three times for each recording.
+In each \textit{breath-holding cycle}, the participant breathes normally for 30--40 seconds, exhales all the way, and then holds his/her breath for another 30--40 seconds.
+This breath-holding protocol aims to induce a wide dynamic range of \spo2{} levels.
+The normal \spo2{} range for a healthy person is between $95\%~\text{and}~100\%$.
+By holding breath, \spo2{} can drop below $90\%$, as shown in the distribution of \spo2{} values in Fig.~\subref*{fig:spo2 distr}.
+This breath-holding cycle is repeated three times in each recording and each participant has two recordings with at least 15 minutes in between for both PU and PD hand-video capturing positions, resulting in a total of 56 recordings considering PU and PD separately.
 All videos were recorded using an iPhone 7 Plus.
-The participant’s \spo2{} was simultaneously measured using a Contec CMS50E pulse oximeter clamped to the left index finger of the hand.
+The participant’s \spo2{} was simultaneously measured using a CONTEC CMS-50E pulse oximeter clamped to the left index finger of the hand.
 We use this pulse oximeter as the reference measurement as it has been validated to be within $\pm2\%$ of the true \spo2{} level for the range of \spo2{} levels in our dataset.
-The video frame rate is 30 fps and the sampling rate for the reference \spo2{} measurements is 1 Hz.
-This data capturing procedure was repeated twice for each participant with at least 15 minutes between sessions.
+The video frame rate of the smartphone is 30~fps and the sampling rate of the pulse oximeter for the reference \spo2{} measurements is 1~Hz.